DCotterill/halixia-hugo/content/ma/teach-your-craft-1006.md

 layout: static
 ---

-Learn how you can teach your skills or craft to others.
+Explore how you can teach your skills or craft to others.

 If you have a particular skill, that you think would be useful to others, learn about how to teach it to help benefit others.